agelmore/agelmore.github.io/_posts/2015-10-18-Automate-alignment-pipeline.md

 Now that I have this all in one sh file and two R scripts, I can change the sample that I input (sed the SRS name) and I can change the index file I use to create the pangenome clusters.
 Next I want to try a single sample mapped against multiple index files.

+Also redo 13502 - why does that one look so nice and the others don't?